lyttelgeek/WidescreenDisplayPanels/README.md

 - Evaluates rules in order
 - Displays the first matching rule
 - Can show an icon and/or message
-- Can optionally display in alt-mode
+- Can optionally display always in alt-mode
-- Can optionally create a chart tag
+- Can optionally create a chart tag from one segment

 ### Wiring